Where did we start

 Alex Antolino is the Creative Director at Typeform, keynote speaker and overnight music producer.

 As Typeform’s Creative Director, he successfully led the full rebrand of the company, positioning it as the go-to brand for interactive experiences within the online forms space.
-He runs the creative team to deliver honest content and award-winning innovative campaigns to their audiences.
+He has led the creative team to deliver honest content and award-winning innovative campaigns to their audiences.

 Here’s his work.